basicacc/Tetris/README.md

 ## To Compile Project
 Reminder: Only available for Linux
 ### (32-bit)
-Note: I wish it will be supported by all systems
 ```bash
 nasm -f elf32 Scripts/rawchar.s -o build/rawcharlinux.o
 gcc -m32 -c Scripts/main.c -o build/main.o